Christian Poulsen: International career

-In the group stage of the 2004 European Championship, following the 0–0 draw with Italy, Danish television showed Poulsen being spat on by Italian playmaker Francesco Totti.
+Poulsen was selected for the Danish squad at the 2004 European Championship.
+He played three of Denmark's four games, before Denmark was eliminated from the tournament.
+Following the 0–0 draw with Italy, Danish television showed Poulsen being spat on by Italian playmaker Francesco Totti.
 Totti received a three-match ban and gave a "full public apology", after failing in his claim that he was provoked by Poulsen.
 Italy were subsequently eliminated from the tournament in the group stage.